anosckin/Regex-and-NFA/README.md

 code prints a string consisting of 'Y' and 'N'. (lets call this string *s*) s[i] is 'Y' if after reading characters s[0]..s[i] the NFA is in an accept state, and 'N' if it is not.

+# Usage
+On Windows just run build.exe for Build and run run.exe for Run